Trump references Pearl Harbor during meeting with Japanese PM on Iran war

 Asian nations are expected to be among those hardest hit by surging energy prices, and Trump reasserted during the meeting that he had told Israeli Prime Minister Benjamin Netanyahu not to carry out more strikes on Iranian energy facilities.

-An Israeli attack on the South Pars gasfield on Wednesday prompted retaliatory Iranian attacks against the Ras Laffan natural gas facility in Qatar, which accounts for about 20 percent of global liquid natural gas supply.
+An Israeli attack on Iran’s South Pars gasfield on Wednesday prompted retaliatory Iranian attacks against the Ras Laffan natural gas facility in Qatar, which accounts for about 20 percent of global liquid natural gas supply.

-Asked if he would put US boots on the ground to secure the Strait of Hormuz, Trump responded that he had no plans to do so but would not tell the press if he did.
+Asked if he would put US boots on the ground to secure the Strait of Hormuz, Trump responded that he had no plans to do so, but would not tell the press if he did.